In this tutorial you will learn how to launch a remote interactive session on Jupyter Notebook using

 Open up a new Notebook.

-In the first cell of the notebook, clone the ClearML Repo.!git clone https://github.com/allegroai/clearml.git
+In the first cell of the notebook, clone the ClearML repository:

-In the second cell of the notebook, we are going to run this script from the repository that we cloned.%run clearml/examples/frameworks/keras/keras_tensorboard.py
+In the second cell of the notebook, run this script from the cloned repository:

-Look in the script, and notice that it makes use of ClearML, Keras, and TensorFlow, but we don't need to install these packages in Jupyter, because we specified them in the
+Look in the script, and notice that it makes use of ClearML, Keras, and TensorFlow, but you don't need to install these packages in Jupyter, because you specified them in the

 To shut down the remote session, which will free the